A complete guide to the Zendesk ticketing system in 2026

 What is the Zendesk ticketing system?

 Here’s a quick walkthrough of how it works.
 Imagine a customer sends a question through your website’s contact form.
 Zendesk automatically creates a numbered ticket for that request.
-Then, based on rules you’ve set up, it gets categorized (maybe as a "Billing Question") and assigned to the right agent or department.
+Then, based on the sophisticated rules you’ve set up, it gets categorized (maybe as a "Billing Question") and assigned to the right agent or department.
 From there, the agent can see the entire conversation history, add internal notes for teammates, and respond to the customer, all from inside that single ticket view.
 Once the issue is solved, the agent marks the ticket as resolved, and the whole interaction is saved for future reference.

 A look at the Zendesk Agent Workspace within the Zendesk ticketing system, showing how customer tickets are organized and managed.::